Spokenvote/spokenvote/README.md

 ## Features

 * Fast and easy user entry of ideas to capture constructive input from a group of any size
-* Intelligent prompting to guide users toward agreement and adoption of positions by discovering where commonalities already exist
+* Intelligent prompting to guide users toward agreement and adoption of proposals by discovering where commonalities already exist
 * Simple and elegant reporting back to the group to see where consensus stands at a glance
 * Integration with Facebook and G+ to pull credentials and push user activity